jamirawan/dox/js-libraries/reaksi/freeCodeCamp/render-state-in-the-user-interface.md

 ---
 ---
 id: 5a24c314108439a4d4036171
-title: Render State in the User Interface
+title:
 challengeType: 6
 forumTopicId: 301409
 dashedName: render-state-in-the-user-interface
 ---

-# --description--
+# Render State in the User Interface

 Once you define a component's initial state, you can display any part of it in the UI that is rendered.
 If a component is stateful, it will always have access to the data in `state` in its `render()` method.
 You can access the data with `this.state`.